 I’m talking dramatic rock walls, crystal clear waters, pretty flora unexpectedly emerging from the riverbed and a Cretan creature called “Kri-Kri” that loves to roam wild in these parts.

-Where is the Samaria Gorge in Crete?
+Where is Samaria Gorge in Crete?

 Samaria Gorge is located in the southwest of Crete.
 The gorge trail starts in Xyloskalo, near the village of Omalos, and ends in the coastal village of Agia Roumeli by the Libyan sea.